Illumina Innovates with Rancher and Kubernetes

 If you installed Rancher on a Kubernetes cluster, remove Rancher by using the System Tools with the remove subcommand.

-If an imported cluster is deleted from the Rancher UI, the cluster is detached from Rancher, but not destroyed.
-You can still access the cluster using kubectl.
+If an imported cluster is deleted from the Rancher UI, the cluster is detached from Rancher, leaving it intact and accessible by the same methods that were used to access it before it was imported into Rancher.